Improve Large Language Model Systems with User Logs: Methodology

-where $E(\cdot)$ represents a sentence encoder and $\oplus$ denotes vector concatenation.
-We employ hierarchical agglomerative clustering using Ward's linkage~\cite{müllner2011modernhierarchicalagglomerativeclustering}, which iteratively merges the pair of clusters that results in the smallest increase in total intra-cluster variance.
-The merging process continues until the Ward objective increment (i.e., the increase in intra-cluster variance) exceeds a threshold $\epsilon_{var}$, producing the final set of clusters $\mathcal{C}$.
-In our implementation, we set $\epsilon_{var}$ to 4 (Section~\ref{cha:online}).
-This ensures that samples in each cluster are highly aligned in both semantic intent and applicable rules, thereby lowering the complexity of model training.
+To facilitate training and more precise assessment of noise risk, we cluster the data by jointly leveraging information from both the query and the rule set.
+Specifically, we construct a vector $v_i = \text{Norm}[E(q_i) \oplus E(\mathcal{R}_i)]$ where $E(\cdot)$ represents a text encoder and $\oplus$ denotes concatenation.
+We employ the standard hierarchical agglomerative clustering implementation from \textit{scikit-learn}~\cite{scikit-learn}, using Ward's linkage~\cite{müllner2011modernhierarchicalagglomerativeclustering} to iteratively merge cluster pairs minimizing the increase in intra-cluster variance, ultimately yielding a set of clusters $\mathcal{C}$.
+This aligns samples within each cluster in semantic intent and applicable rules, thereby lowering the complexity of model training.
+We further present the clustering details at Appendix~\ref{apd:clustering}.